What is C1S Paper and C2S Paper?

 And this brings us to the meaning of C1S paper and C2S paper…

-The term C1S is an acronym for "Coated One Side" and the term C2S is an acronym for "Coated Two Sides."
+The term C1S is industry shorthand for "Coated One Side" and the term C2S is shorthand for "Coated Two Sides."
 So, if you see the term C1S on a quote or specification for a print project, it simply means the paper being used has received a coating on only one side.
 Likewise, C2S refers to paper that has received a coating on both sides.
 Even though the terms C1S and C2S by themselves do not specify a sheen level, the use of these terms almost always indicates the coated side or sides have a gloss coating.

 By the way, coated paper stocks have the additional advantage of being somewhat resistant to dirt and moisture, which can help printed pieces look crisp and fresh for a longer period than those printed on uncoated stocks.